mvllow/lilvim/readme.md

 NVIM_APPNAME=lilvim nvim
 ```

 Alternatively, you may pull any module into your own config.
 Individual modules rely on [mini.deps](https://github.com/echasnovski/mini.deps) for managing packages.
 You may opt for your own package manager or manually cloning the required dependencies.
-See `:h packages` for more information on the builtin package manager.
+See `:help packages` for more information on the builtin package manager.

 ## Modules